 Some renewable resources you could use in your garden:

 - leaves for compost or mulch

 - grass and weed clippings in the compost

 You can find a multitude of renewable resources, if you keep your eyes open and use your imagination.
 Now, let’s look at the next principle.

 The sixth principle is produce no waste.
 The Zero-waste lifestyle is becoming very popular.
 And this is part of this principle’s mandate.

 The other part is learning that permaculture systems almost always produce waste of some sort.
 Animals leave behind manure and bedding, gardens have harvest waste, and humans have human waste of all sorts.

-The trick is to recognize the waste cycles, and find ways use those wastes within the system.
+The trick is to recognize the waste cycles, and find ways to use those wastes within the system.
 The garden-chicken-compost cycle is a popular system, and extremely effective.